parallaxsecond/parsec-book/src/parsec_service/test.md

 #### Persistence integration tests

-Those check if the Key Info mapping persist after a shutdown (check the `tests/ci.sh` script for details of commands to execute).
+Those check if the Key Info mapping persist after a shutdown (check the `ci.sh` script for details of commands to execute).

 #### Stress tests